pguyot/erlang-bblm/README.md

 Source code is available on GitHub: http://github.com/pguyot/erlang-bblm

-The plug-in was compiled with the preview version of the SDK.
-You can obtain it by e-mailing support@barebones.com until it is released.
+The plug-in is now compiled with the SDK as [published on GitHub](https://github.com/siegel/LanguageModuleSDK), as a submodule.

 [![Build Status](https://travis-ci.org/pguyot/erlang-bblm.png)](https://travis-ci.org/pguyot/erlang-bblm)

-(Build fails as the plug-in is incompatible with the current SDK release)

 Current limitations
 -------------------